jose-manuel/npfc/README.md

 - automatic release changelog (standard-version?)
 - ref_file for duplicate entries removal should be defined in the protocol
 - check if ref_file would be better in table mode for appending data instead of rewriting the whole file for each chunk
+- problem with the way local workflows are tested: cannot be tested on the fly as they use the currently installed npfc version

 ## Some weird errors encountered during development
     - cannot set user-defined timeout for standardization because the timeout value is set during the loading of the library